SeUniVr/RestTestGen/README.md

 - Nominal and error testing: performs nominal and error testing of the selected API.
 This is the default strategy.
 - Mass assignment security testing: tests the selected API for mass assignment vulnerabilities.
 - NLP-based enhancement of OpenAPI specifications: enhances the OpenAPI specification of the selected API by extracting constraints and example values from textual descriptions in natural language.
 Requires Rule Extraction service to be running at [http://localhost:4000/]().
 Download and deploy the Rule Extractor service from the [NLP2REST repository](https://github.com/codingsoo/nlp2rest/).
 - DeepREST: deep reinforcement learning-based strategy.
-See here: [https://github.com/SeUniVr/DeepREST-Docker](https://github.com/SeUniVr/DeepREST-Docker)
+Comes with dedicated Dockerfile.

 ## Framework features
 - Custom parser for OpenAPI (v3) specifications (JSON and YAML).